-- (a) Concept of Political Science: Meaning, nature, Scope and Importance - (b) Approaches: Traditional Modern Behavioural Post-Behavioural and Marxian b) Theory of Separation of Powers - Organs of Government: Legislature, Executive,
+(a) Concept of Political Science: Meaning, nature, Scope and Importance a) State: Meaning, Elements of the State - Theories of the origin of the state - with special reference to Evolutionary theory and Marxian Theory.

+(b) Approaches: Traditional - Modern - Behavioural - Post-Behavioural and Marxian b) Sovereignty: Meaning and Characteristics, Types of Sovereignty - Monistic and Pluralistic interpretations.